hsfl/cosmos-docs/pages/tutorials/setup/setup2.md

 $ vagrant up
 ```

-After a minute or so you should see the virtual machine boot.
-The default password is `vagrant`.
+After a minute or so should see the virtual machine boot.
+Login with the password below:

+    username: vagrant
+    password: vagrant

+{% include image.html file="/resources/tutorials/setup/part2/vagrant_login.png" width="100%" %}

 Open a terminal inside the virtual machine (<kbd>Control</kbd> + <kbd>Alt</kbd> + <kbd>T</kbd> or the
-black box icon on the dock) and enter the following command:
+black box icon on the left-hand dock) and enter the following command:

 ```bash
 $ sudo apt install virtualbox-guest-dkms virtualbox-guest-utils virtualbox-guest-x11